k8spatterns/katacoda/HealthProbe/01-deployment-create.md

 or you can also reach it externally via http://[[HOST_SUBDOMAIN]]-31667-[[KATACODA_HOST]].environments.katacoda.com/

-To access the health check which is used a liveness probe, try
+To access the health check which is used in the liveness probe, try

 `curl -s http://[[HOST_IP]]:31667/actuator/health | jq .`{{execute}}